Labour cost 101: What percentage of labour should a restaurant be at?

 One rule of thumb is that restaurants must keep their labour costs at 30%.
 However, in reality, many businesses vary.

 Working at restaurants is like a rite of passage for many young people.
 And, those who choose to stay in the industry will have favourable careers.
 From entry-level to top-level positions, there are tons of job opportunities.
-Yet, how much can you pay for your employees without compromising your business?
+Yet, how much can you pay for your workers without compromising your business?

 Moreover, it's a known fact that labour is one of the highest expenses of a business, irrespective of industry.